-Discrimination against women is widespread.
-Women living in the poorest areas of India have almost no access to finances, land and inheritance rights.
-Domestic violence, rape, sexual harassment, acid attacks and ‘honour killings’ are frequently reported.
+Discrimination against women is widespread in India.
+Women living in the poorest areas have almost no access to finances, land and inheritance rights.
+Domestic violence, rape, harassment, acid attacks and ‘honour killings’ are frequently reported.

 What we do in India

 Ending violence against women and girls

 In India, we run One-Stop Crisis Centres where survivors of violence can get access to immediate and comprehensive support, a safe place to sleep and emotional, medical and legal help all under one roof.

 When ActionAid’s Gauravi One-Stop Crisis Centre in Madhya Pradesh (the state with the highest reported rate of violence against women and girls in India) opened in 2014, it was the first of its kind in the country.

 Since the centre was established, it has supported 39,777 women and girls.
 An estimated 90% experienced violence from someone that they knew.

 As well as supporting survivors, our local outreach workers are changing attitudes and challenging stigmas to end violence against women and girls.
 They are empowering women to recognise different types of violence within the home, and know where to get support.